 Global Programme Director, Anti-Financial Crime Analytics Technology

-Before joining Deutsche Bank, Angela worked as a Senior Manager at EY across APAC and EMEIA within the Financial Services team focusing on Corporate Banking and Capital Markets transformation and advisory programmes.
+Before joining Deutsche Bank, Angela worked as a Senior Manager at EY across APAC and EMEIA within the Financial Services Organisation focusing on Corporate Banking and Capital Markets transformation and advisory programmes.
 Angela started her career at IBM in Australia working as a developer, tester, designer and then business analyst and project manager.

 Angela has an honours degree in Mechanical Engineering (Mechatronics / Robotics) and Computer Science from the University of Melbourne, Australia.